 The Kearsney Parks are accessible to all, although some routes into the parks may be considered less accessible for wheelchairs and pushchairs.

-- There are three small car parks but with limited space.
-Disabled parking is available in the Tea Room car park.
+- Disabled parking is available in the main car park

 - Kearsney train station is just a five minute walk away